 The story in the US finds its antithesis in Japan.
 Unlike the US where cash flow-based lending prevails, Japan historically lacked legal infrastructure for such lending practices, and instead developed a corporate lending tradition focused on physical assets, especially real estate.
 We show that Japanese firms do not display sensitivity of debt issuance to operating earnings.
-Japanese firms are, however, very sensitive to declines in the value of real estate assets during the Japanese property price collapse in the early 1990s.
-Gan (2007) shows the drop in Japanese firms' property value had a substantial and long-lasting impact on their borrowing and investment.
-Using the specification of Gan (2007), we do not find similar results among US firms during the Great Recession.
+Japanese firms are, however, very sensitive to declines in the value of real estate assets during the Japanese property price collapse in the early 1990s (Gan, 2007).
+We do not find similar results among US firms during the Great Recession.
 Recognizing the differences in institutional environments and corporate borrowing practices helps synthesize distinct evidence across different countries.